sissyliberation/nlpclass-fall2013/site/assignments.md

 ## Overview

-This page describes the expectations for how you will prepare you coding assignments and submit them for grading.
+This page describes the expectations for how you will prepare your coding assignments and submit them for grading.